Typical offer: A*A*A including A* in Mathematics or Further Mathematics (if taken) and A* in Chemistry (or equivalent)

 No written work is required.

-Students are required to complete the NSAA examination.
+Applicants are required to sit the NSAA admissions assessment, for which pre-registration is required..
 Further details can be found on the Faculty website.

 In a few subjects, you will be interviewed by more than one College or in the Faculty.
 You will be notified of this in your interview invitation.